Sheep Draw Natural Area Nature Trail

 McCloskey Natural Area Trailhead

 Another grant from the State Trails program has provided funding to enlarge and improve the trailhead.
-The new parking area was completed last fall and increases parking from 9 vehicles to nearly 30.
-Additional work will be done this spring to install a portalet, picnic tables, benches, interpretive sign and landscaping.
+The new parking area was completed last fall and increases parking from nine vehicles to nearly 30.
+Additional work will be done this spring/summer to install a portalet, picnic tables, benches, interpretive sign and landscaping.

 Signature Bluffs Ecosystem Restoration Project